As Above, So Below (film): Plot

-On the other side of the tunnel, the group finds an upside-down reflection of the room they just left, where somehow La Taupe is waiting.
+The group enters a mirrored version of the Catacombs, where La Taupe is waiting.
 He kills Souxie and disappears.
-Deeper in, the cultist from the party pushes Benji to his death.
-Papillon is then sucked into a burning car with an apparition of his brother inside, who looks just like the stranger who told Scarlett to find Papillon.
+As they descend deeper, an entity resembling a woman holding a child pushes Benji to his death.
+Papillon is then sucked into a burning car by an apparition resembling the stranger who led Scarlett to Papillon.
 The car implodes and buries Papillon in the floor.
-Scarlett, George, and Zed move on and see apparitions of terrifying spirits and demons.
-Statues in the wall come to life, and one rips open George's throat.
-Scarlett tries to heal the wound with the Flamel Stone, but cannot.
-She realizes she stole a false stone, and she must return it to its original place to find the real stone and heal George.
+Scarlett, George, and Zed are harassed by spirits as they descend.
+Statues in the wall come to life, and one bites George's throat.
+Unable to heal George with the stone, she realizes she has stolen a false stone and must return it to find the real stone.

-Scarlett races back, finding the terrain is now flooded with blood and covered in biting faces.
-When she returns the stone, she sees a mirror and realizes the true power of the Flamel Stone is within her.
-As she returns to George and Zed, she sees the same hanged man that she saw in Iran, and recognizes him as her father.
+Scarlett races back and returns the stone.
+She sees a mirror and realizes the true power of the philosopher's stone is within her.
+As she returns to George and Zed, she sees the same hanged man that she saw in Iran and recognizes him as her father.
 She apologizes for ignoring his phone call shortly before he committed suicide, and her father vanishes.
-Scarlett then returns to George, healing him with a kiss.
-Chased by demons, the three survivors are cornered in front of a dark hole.
-Scarlett explains that they must jump in and confess their past sins to escape alive.
-George confesses that he failed to save his brother from drowning, and Zed confesses that he is refusing to claim his child.
+Scarlett then returns to George, instantly healing him with a kiss.

+Chased by demons, the three survivors are cornered before a dark hole.
+Scarlett explains that they must jump in and confess their past sins to escape.
+George admits that he failed to save his brother from drowning, and Zed confesses that he has a non-marital child he has refused to claim.
 They jump into the hole and miraculously survive.
-They find a manhole at the bottom, which delivers them right side up to the streets of Paris.
+They find a manhole at the bottom and push it open, emerging near Notre-Dame.
 Scarlett and George hold each other while Zed walks away, finally safe.

-In an ending log, Scarlett says that she never sought treasure, only the truth.
+In an ending log, Scarlett says she never ventured to seek or obtain any material treasure, only the truth.